upspin/upspin/doc/security.md

 The Store server returns a cryptographic location string, called a reference, that we assume may safely be given to anyone and used to retrieve the ciphertext.
-Thus Alice leaks information to the Store server consisting of the creation time and the file size, but nothing else.

 A username list {U} is assembled including Bob, Alice, and any others granted read access to items in the pathname's directory.